cliosight/Docs/README.md

 ## Example of a Workflow <a name="workflowexamples"></a>

 ## Creating Workflows and Widgets in Jupyter Notebook <a name="python"></a>
 Data analysis can provide pointers for fine-tuning an existing application or product design through hypothesis testing.
 It can also help in improving the performance of a machine learning model in the production environment by training and testing with datasets of highest quality.
 Being able to code a workflow by combining tasks using a simple JSON configuration can speed up the design and development phases of an AI/ML project.
 This is made possible with the framework that Cliosight has provided.
-Forms, pages, reports and dashboards can be created instantly through APIs that return a link to the widget.
+Forms, charts, reports and dashboards can be created instantly through APIs that return a link to the widgets.